integeruser/MNIST-cnn/README.md

 # MNIST-cnn
-This repository contains a naïve Python 3 implementation of a neural network with convolutional and pooling layers, useful for educational purposes.
-The network was tested with satisfactory results the on the well-known [MNIST](http://yann.lecun.com/exdb/mnist/) data set.
+This repository contains a Python 3 naïve implementation of a neural network with convolutional and pooling layers, useful for educational purposes.
+It was tested with satisfactory results the on the well-known [MNIST](http://yann.lecun.com/exdb/mnist/) data set.

 Alessandro and Francesco